yuya-takeyama/googleoauth2callback/README.md

    - Click the download button (JSON) for your created credentials
    - Save the downloaded file as `credentials.json` in your project root directory
-   - Add `credentials.json` to your `.gitignore` file to exclude it from version control
+   - Add both `credentials.json` and `token.json` to your `.gitignore` file to exclude them from version control

 ### Example